phoebenamyalo/Data-Cleaning-with-Python/README.md

-# Data Cleaning and Inspection Project
+# Data Cleaning: Codecademy Project
 Cleaning US Census Data
 You just got hired as a Data Analyst at the Census Bureau, which collects census data and creates interesting visualizations and insights from it.